tomdalling/value_semantics/README.eceval.md

  - Improve error messages for a better developer experience, especially those that support a TDD workflow.
- - Add new, helpful validators
+ - Add new and helpful built-in validators and coercers
  - Implement automatic freezing of value objects (must be opt-in)

 ## License